takushim/tanitracer/README.md

 ```
 tanitrace.py -l 1.4 -t 0.03 -C input_images.tif
 ```
 which process the entire time-lapse image, and output the results to a TSV file.
-The filename of TSV file is automatically assigned replacing the extension of image file to ".txt" ("input_images.txt" in this case) unless otherwise specified. `-C` turns on tracking by *k*-nearest neighbor algorithm.
+The filename of TSV file is automatically assigned replacing the extension of image file to `.txt` ("input_images.txt" in this case) unless otherwise specified. `-C` turns on tracking by *k*-nearest neighbor algorithm, which is useful for calculating lifetimes of spots or for detecting spots that remain for several frames.

-Under PowerShell, multiple files can be processed by:
+**Note:** You can check the detection using `-O` option.
+It outputs an RGB (multipage) TIFF file which is consisted of original single-molecule images with markers of detected spots.
+The output filename is `[basename]_marked.tif` ("input_images_marked.tif" in this case).
+The original images are converted to 8-bit images to make RGB images.
+If you want to mark the spots on other images (for example, images converted to 8-bit or RGB by yourself), use `tanimark.py`.

+This script accepts one image file.
+Thus, processing multiple files requires help from shells.
+For example, PowerShell can process multiple files by:

 ```
 foreach ($file in (get-item images/*.tif))